ESPAutoHome/AutoHomeESP-Library/README.md

 begin() // This is the super simple method.
 All you need to do is connect to the esp and setup the wifi and mqtt from the webpage.

-sendPacket("Message"); // This sends a message to the mqtt topic that is stated in the begin function;
+sendPacket("Message"); // This sends a message to the mqtt topic that is stated in the begin function.

-sendPacket("Topic", "Message"); // This sends a message to a specified topic
+sendPacket("Topic", "Message"); // This sends a message to a specified topic.

-resetSettings(); // This will reset all the setings by formating the SPIFFS
+resetSettings(); // This will reset all the setings by formating the SPIFFS.

+setWatchdogTimeout(int timeoutMills);  // This will change the default timeout value for watchdog.

 ```